davidpet/snippets/cpp/Functions/004 - Variadic Functions - explanation.md

 # Variadic Functions

-In the above code, we have demonstrated the use of variadic functions in C++.
+In the code, we have demonstrated the use of variadic functions in C++.
 Variadic functions are functions which take a variable number of arguments.
 In C++, we use an ellipsis (...) to denote that a function can take any number of arguments.

 The `va_list` is a type to hold the information about variable arguments. `va_start` is a macro which initializes the `va_list` to an argument list.
 The argument after `num` in the `va_start` macro is the last known fixed argument, meaning arguments after this are captured in ellipsis.